khueue/prolongo/README.md

 # Design and Implementation of a MongoDB Driver for Prolog

+## Todo

+ * Clean up the decoder.
+What is and what isn't a value_xxx?
+Extract preds?
+ * More validation in decoder?
+ * Think about and start to implement encoder.
+ * Research exception handling in Prolog.

 ## Usage

 Clone the repository and run `make` to compile the necessary C libraries